Seizures of Cash at the Airport

 Our Case Results in Airport Seizure Cases

-In early 2024, we partnered with a local attorney and entered the case on a pro hac vice basis.
-We helped a client get back $100,000 in U.S. Currency seized by DEA at the O’Hare International Airport (ORD) in Chicago, FL.
-After the Assistant United States Attorney in Chicago declined to file a forfeiture complaint, the Chicago Police Department served a seizure warrant to obtain the cash and attempt a “reverse adoption.”
-We negotiated the return of $100,000 to our client, in part, because of the problems with the “reverse adoption.”
+• $100,000 returned by the Cook County Police after it was seized by DEA at the O’Hare International Airport (ORD) in Chicago.
+We partnered with a local attorney and entered the case on a pro hac vice basis.
+We first filed a CAFRA claim for court action with DEA.
+The Assistant United States Attorney in Chicago declined to file a forfeiture complaint in federal court.
+Knowing DEA should have returned the money, the Chicago Police Department served a seizure warrant to obtain the cash and attempt a “reverse adoption.”
+We negotiated the return of $100,000 to our client in early 2024, in part because of the problems with the “reverse adoption.”

 • $40,000+ was seized by agents with U.S. Immigration and Customs Enforcement (ICE) in Brevard County, FL, after a routine traffic stop, and in November of 2020, CBP agreed to return 100% of the money.